PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 It lacks any other analytics features, so it's best used alongside a broader product analytics platform.

-You don't need to import metric data into GrowthBook as it works with your data wherever it lives, be that a data warehouse or a analytics platform like Mixpanel.
+You don't need to import metric data into GrowthBook as it works with your data wherever it lives, be that a data warehouse or a analytics tool like Mixpanel.

 ### Who is GrowthBook for?